sophiekoonin/localghost/src/games.md

 * [Stardew Valley](https://www.stardewvalley.net/): I feel like everyone knows this game by now, but it's still one of my favourites.
 So comforting, like a favourite jumper.
 I've got a multiplayer farm with my oldest friends and every now and then we jump on and grow crops together, talking about life.
 It's also got a strong modding community, and I'd be nowhere without my 3x walk speed.

 ## Puzzles
-* [Chants of Sennaar](https://www.focus-entmt.com/en/games/chants-of-sennaar): this isn't even out yet (at the time of writing) and I'm OBSESSED.
-I played through the demo on PlayStation.
-It's a linguist's dream, a puzzle game where you have to decipher the language of the civilisation around you through context and environmental clues.
-It's also beautiful.
-I'm so excited for the full release - 5th Sept 2023.
+* [Chants of Sennaar](https://www.focus-entmt.com/en/games/chants-of-sennaar): It's a linguist's dream, a puzzle game where you have to decipher the languages of the civilisations around you through context and environmental clues.
+It's also really beautiful.
+One of the most unique puzzle games I've played - I actually played this with my husband, solving puzzles together, and it was very wholesome.
 * [Return of the Obra Dinn](https://obradinn.com/): a mystery solving game where you play as some kind of weird supernatural detective in the 1800s trying to identify the crew members on a ghost ship and correctly guess how they all died.
 The graphics are really unique, in an old 1-bit style.
 * [Unpacking](https://www.unpackinggame.com/): a short but sweet indie game with a truly impressive amount of foley.
 The story of a girl moving house again and again, the belongings you unpack into the new homes and the stories that you unpack alongside them.
 * [Hacknet](https://hacknet-os.com/): a terminal-based hacking game, where you work in a Unix-like environment to hack into networks and investigate the death of a hacker named Bit.
 The soundtrack is excellent for working to.